superctr/QuattroPlay/readme.md

 ## About

 This program implements the Quattro sound driver used by Namco games in the mid and late 90s.
-It can play music and sound effects from these games, with a tracker-style pattern visualization.
+It can play music and sound effects from over 75 games, with a tracker-style pattern visualization, channel muting and more.

+QuattroPlay is free software licensed under the GPL version 2.

 ## Build instructions

-Only dependency is SDL2 (sudo apt-get install libsdl2-dev) The makefile is tested on Linux Mint and Ubuntu.
+Only dependency is SDL2 (sudo apt-get install libsdl2-dev)

+The makefile is tested on Linux Mint and Ubuntu.

+The program works on macOS, but you might have to do modifications to the makefile.
+I can't help you there.

-For windows, use the codeblocks project file instead.
+For Windows, use the codeblocks project file instead.

 ## Usage

+Currently zipped MAME ROMs are not supported, you will have to store them in a subdirectory under /roms.

-put configs and ROMs in the configs and roms directory respectively. then run it from command line/terminal:
+Then run it from command line/terminal:

 	bin/Debug/QuattroPlay.exe <gamename>
 or